ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Evaluation of ActivFORMS-ta

-To evaluate the scalability of ActivFORMSi and compare it with RQV, we measured the adaptation time and the memory usage for network settings with increasing complexity.
-Concretely we increased the number of motes of the IoT network from 5 to 25 in steps of 5.\footnote{To ensure a fair comparison between ActivFORMSi and RQV, the randomly selected adaptation options and uncertainty settings were recorded from the tests with ActivFORMSi and the same settings were used for the tests with RQV.} The number of adaptation options in the network is defined by $6^{\frac{m}{5}}$ with $m$ the number of motes; e.g., a setting with 10 motes has 36 options, while a setting with 25 mote has has $7776$ options.
+To evaluate the scalability of ActivFORMS-ta (with SMC) and compare it with RQV, we measured the adaptation time and the memory usage for network settings with increasing complexity.
+We performed these tests in simulation.
+Concretely we increased the number of motes of the IoT network from 5 to 25 in steps of 5.\footnote{To ensure a fair comparison between ActivFORMS-ta and RQV, the randomly selected adaptation options and uncertainty settings were recorded from the tests with ActivFORMS-ta and the same settings were used for the tests with RQV.} The number of adaptation options in the network is defined by $6^{\frac{m}{5}}$ with $m$ the number of motes; e.g., a setting with 10 motes has 36 options, while a setting with 25 mote has has $7776$ options.
 We applied adaptation for packet loss (accuracy $E$\,=\,$99\%$ and confidence $A$\,=\,$90\%$) and energy consumption (RSEM $0.5\%$).
-All the models of the experiments are available at the ActivFORMS website.
+All material of the experiments is available at the ActivFORMS website.